influxdata/telegraf/plugins/aggregators/histogram/README.md

   ## The example of config to aggregate histogram for all fields of specified metric.
   [[aggregators.histogram.config]]
     ## The set of buckets.
     buckets = [0.0, 15.6, 34.5, 49.1, 71.5, 80.5, 94.5, 100.0]
     ## The name of metric.
     metric_name = "cpu"

   ## The example of config to aggregate histogram for concrete fields of specified metric.
   [[aggregators.histogram.config]]
     ## The set of buckets.
     buckets = [0.0, 10.0, 20.0, 30.0, 40.0, 50.0, 60.0, 70.0, 80.0, 90.0, 100.0]
     ## The name of metric.
     metric_name = "diskio"
     ## The concrete fields of metric.
     metric_fields = ["io_time", "read_time", "write_time"]
 ```

 #### Explanation

-The field `metric_fields` is the list of metric parameters.
-For example, the metric `cpu` has the following parameters:
+The field `metric_fields` is the list of metric fields.
+For example, the
+metric `cpu` has the following fields: usage_user, usage_system,
-usage_user, usage_system, usage_idle, usage_nice, usage_iowait, usage_irq, usage_softirq, usage_steal, usage_guest,
+usage_idle, usage_nice, usage_iowait, usage_irq, usage_softirq, usage_steal,
-usage_guest_nice.
+usage_guest, usage_guest_nice.

 Note that histogram metrics will be pushed every `period` seconds.
 As you know telegraf calls aggregator `Reset()` func each `period` seconds.
 Histogram aggregator ignores `Reset()` and continues to count hits.

 #### Use cases

-You can specify parameters using two cases:
+You can specify fields using two cases:

  1. The specifying only metric name.
-In this case all parameters of metric will be aggregated.
+In this case all fields of metric
+    will be aggregated.
- 2. The specifying metric name and concrete parameters.
+ 2. The specifying metric name and concrete field.

 #### Some rules

- - The setting of each histogram must be in separate section with title `aggregators.histogram.config`.
+ - The setting of each histogram must be in separate section with title
+   `aggregators.histogram.config`.

  - The each value of bucket must be float value.